Chakravarthi-roy/ChurnPrediction/README.md

 | Precision | 71.5% |
 | ROC-AUC | 0.84 |

-**Business impact:** tested across a range of cost assumptions (real financial figures weren't available for this dataset), the model reliably beats a "do nothing" baseline.
-It only beats an unlimited-budget "contact everyone" strategy in some scenarios — this is expected, since that baseline assumes unlimited reach and a guaranteed retention success.
-The model's real advantage is under a **realistic, budget-constrained** setting (e.g. "we can only contact 500 customers this month — who should they be?"), where a targeted list consistently outperforms a random one.
-See the notebook's business impact section for the full comparison and reasoning.
+*Business impact:* I tested this across a range of cost assumptions, since I didn't have real financial numbers for this bank (more on that below).
+But the model reliably beats a "do nothing" baseline, which is good.
+It only beats an unlimited-budget "contact everyone" strategy in *some* scenarios though — and that actually makes sense once you think about it, because that baseline assumes you can reach every single customer and the retention offer works every single time.
+The model's real value shows up in a more realistic, budget-constrained setting — like, "we can only contact 500 customers this month, who should they be?" — and there, a targeted list beats a random one every time.
+Check the notebook's business impact section for the full breakdown.

 ## What's in the notebook

 1. **EDA** — churn rate by feature, box plots, correlation heatmap
-2. **Feature engineering** — flags built and validated one at a time against cross-validated F1 (several intuitive ones, like Germany-based and gender-based interaction flags, were tested and rejected because they didn't help despite looking strong in raw churn-rate comparisons)
+2. **Feature engineering** — I built flags one at a time and tested each one against cross-validated F1 instead of just adding them because they seemed like a good idea.
+   Some of them, like Germany-based and gender-based combos, looked really promising in raw churn-rate comparisons but just didn't help the model, so I dropped them
-3. **Modeling** — Logistic Regression, Random Forest, and XGBoost compared via 5-fold stratified cross-validation
+3. **Modeling** — compared Logistic Regression, Random Forest, and XGBoost using 5-fold stratified cross-validation
-4. **Feature selection experiments** — 10+ feature-set variants compared side by side
+4. **Feature selection experiments** — tested 10+ feature-set variants side by side
 5. **Final model evaluation** — confusion matrix, ROC curve
 6. **Business impact** — sensitivity analysis across retention-cost and customer-value assumptions
-7. **Model export** — saves the final model + feature order to `models/`, which `src/app.py` loads directly (the app never retrains anything itself)
+7. **Model export** — saves the final model and feature list to `models/`, and `src/app.py` just loads that directly.
+The app never retrains anything on its own

 ## Key finding

-The strongest churn signal isn't any single feature — it's **inactive customers who still carry a balance**.
-Age (40–60) combined with inactivity is the next-strongest combined signal.
-Both were turned into engineered features and confirmed to help via cross-validation rather than assumed to help.
-Several other plausible-looking combinations (e.g. Germany + Female + Inactive, which had the single highest raw churn rate found at 44.6%) were tested and did **not** improve the model — a reminder that a striking gap in a groupby table is a reason to test a feature, not a guarantee it helps.
+The strongest churn signal isn't any single feature on its own — it's *inactive customers who still carry a balance*.
+Age (40–60) combined with inactivity is the next strongest one.
+Both of these became engineered features, and I confirmed they actually helped through cross-validation instead of just assuming they would.
+I also tested some other combos that looked really strong on paper — like Germany + Female + Inactive together, which had the single highest raw churn rate I found in the whole dataset (44.6%!) — and they did *not* improve the model at all.
+Good reminder to
+myself: a striking gap in a groupby table means "go test this," not "this definitely works."

 ## Try the app